 In our lifetime, we've seen terrible violence as regions have challenged nations.
 Most of the terrorism — whether Basque, Irish, Catalunyan, or Corsican — has been from separatist movements.
 Fortunately, change doesn't always come with guns and bombs.
 Czechoslovakia, which once united two cultures and languages, peacefully split apart into the Czech Republic and Slovakia in 1993.

 Modern political borders are rarely clean when it comes to dividing ethnic groups.
-Brittany, the west of France, is not ethnically French.
+Brittany, the westernmost region of France, is not ethnically French.
 People there are Celtic, related to the Welsh and the Irish.
 Just a couple of generations ago, Paris was so threatened by Bretons that if you were a parent in Brittany and you gave your child a Breton first name, civil servants refused to put it on the birth certificate.
 That would be laughable today.

 When I first visited Barcelona, locals were not allowed to speak Catalan, wave the Catalan flag, or dance their beloved sardana.
 Now, in public schools, children speak Catalan first.
 And every Sunday in front of the cathedral, locals gather in a circle to dance the sardana, celebrating their Catalunyan heritage.